Cappadocia, Turkey blew my mind. In the best way possible.

 Luckily for me, Royal Balloon thought ahead and offered fleecy hats to us that matched my outdoor winter parka splendidly.
 Well done.

-Luckily we were in a small balloon, I think 13 total people, so we could move around a bit.
+Luckily we were in a small balloon, I think 13 people in total, so we could move around a bit.
 Everyone was really wonderful, even the annoyingly charming dad from India who kept asking questions like how much does it cost to manufacture a hot air balloon and at what rate does the gas burn.
 Lordy.
 Though he was actually really nice and took lots of pictures of me and let me wear his sunnies when it got too bright.
 All’s forgiven.

 To see the dramatic landscape of Cappadocia from the ground is unforgettable.
 But to see it from above, soaring among the colored valleys, over the tip tops of the stone pillars, peeking into the pigeon holes and caves with snowy mountains in the distance, and seeing the sky cloaked with hot air balloons is nothing short of spectacular.
 It was one of the highlights of my trip to Turkey, and I recommend it to anyone.